 Follow these tips to get the most ROI from social media advertising.

-- Narrow Your Audience: Focus on your best customers first.
-It cuts wasted impressions and lowers costs.
+- Narrow your audience: Focus on your best customers first - it cuts wasted impressions and lowers costs.

 Step-by-Step Guide to Social Media Advertising: Launching Your First Ad